makhidkarun/traveller_pyroute/readme.md

 route for the Imperial sectors. `none` produces maps with no routes drawn.
 The last option is useful for producing the statistical output without the longer route production time.

+The `trade-mp` option for the `routes` option generates the routes like the `trade` option does, but does so using multiple external processes for the longer route processing.
+This allows better performance for the lengthy route generation process, a 50% improvement has been seen in some testing.
+There are some things to be aware of before using this option:
+1. The routes generated by the `trade-mp` will be different, though equally valid, from the set generated by the `trade` option
+2. The processes are CPU bound.
+If you set the `--mp-threads` to a value larger than the default may result in the processes waiting for the cpu and taking longer than you expect.
+3. The extra processes can take significant memory.
+The Imperial sectors during processing takes 1GB of active RAM, where the MP version can take 8GB or more.
+If you run out of free memory your OS will start swapping to disk and this can be slower than just a single threaded process.

 The ``route-reuse`` option affects the `trade` route generation.
 As routes are generated from larger WTN worlds to smaller WTN worlds, the system prefers to use an already established (probably large) route even if it is slightly longer (in both parsecs and number of jumps).
 The default value is 10, and is an arbitrary value.
 Setting this lower